freddycansic/freddycansic.github.io/content/blog/github-webhooks/index.md

 rm -rf your_repo
 ```

-Now edit `webhook.php` and change the bash script location to where you just saved it.
+Edit `webhook.php` and change the bash script location to where you just saved it.

 ```php
 exec('/path/to/your/script');